-Users who have been using the file hosting service Megaupload to host their own files were in for quite a shock when they received notice that authorities had taken down all company server and files.
+Users who have been using the file hosting service Megaupload to host files on the Internet were in for quite a shock when they received notice that authorities had taken down all company servers and files.

 For some it meant to upload the files to another file hosting service, others who only had copies of the files on the hosting site realized that they did not have options to get their files back at all because of the take down.

-Uploading files to just another hoster is however no guarantee that the files stay available for a longer time.
+Uploading files to just another hosting provider does not guarantee that the files stay available for a longer time.
 It should be clear by now that you need to have backups available either locally or in another location to reduce the likelihood that you will lose access to the data completely.

 A takedown is just one of the possibilities in this regard.
-A hoster may simply shut down business for example or change the business model, or data may be lost due to hacking.
+A file hosting company may simply shut down business for example or change the business model, or data may be lost due to hacks.

 One option that you have is to use so called mirror services such as Mirror Creator to distribute the files to multiple online hosting services.
 If one or two go down, you still have access to the files on others that you have selected.

-The process of uploading files to those hosters is almost identical to uploading it to one, with the difference that you cannot make use of existing accounts and their benefits.
+The process of uploading files to those file hosting services is almost identical to uploading it to one; the main difference is that you need to verify that each file hosting service supports the file size that you want to upload.

-Here is a short list of file mirror creation services:
+Here is a short list of file mirror creation services that you may use as well:

 You can search for file hosting mirrors and similar phrases to find more services that distribute files for you.

-Other services may be offered, for instance the option to delete uploads again, that are not available when mirror uploading services are used.
+Other services may be offered, for instance the option to delete uploads at a later point in time but that usually requires that you add file hosting accounts to mirror services.

 If you want to use a specific service, for instance because of the account benefits it provides, you should consider backing up your data at a second cloud hosting service to avoid total data loss if that particular services is no longer available.

-A suggestion here would be to use a backup and synchronization provider like Dropbox, or if more storage space is required Skydrive from Microsoft.
-This means however that you will have to upload the files at least twice for this.
+A suggestion here would be to use a backup and synchronization provider like Dropbox, or if more storage space is required OneDrive from Microsoft or Google Drive.
+It would means however that you will have to upload the files at least twice for this.
 You could alternatively back them on a local device if you do not want to waste the bandwidth.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.